openshift/enhancements/enhancements/windows-containers/health-management.md

 The purpose of this enhancement is to ensure that all Windows nodes managed by the Windows Machine Config Operator (WMCO) maintain an expected state.
 With health management implemented, WMCO will automatically ensure that OpenShift related services running on the underlying Windows instances are configured, and have a state inline with the expectations of the installed WMCO version.
+As the shift to [containerd](container-runtime-containerd.md) is imminent, this enhancement is written considering containerd as the only supported container runtime.

 ## Motivation